NOTMORSE-PROG/OS-Debug_Quiz/README.md

 ## 📝 Adding New Challenges

-Go to lib/challenges.ts and add:
+Go to lib/challenges.ts and add challanges
-{
-  id: 21,
-  description: "Fix the missing semicolon",
-  brokenCode: `// broken code here`,
-  correctCode: `// fixed code here`,
-  expectedOutput: "Expected result",
-  currentOutput: "Current error message",
-  hint: "Helpful hint for students"
-}

 ---